 Traditional distributed computing is to have the central node coordinate each user’s computing progress, collecting each user’s input.
 But MPC provides a decentralized computing scheme in which all participants are equal without privileged parties or third parties.

-In the traditional generation of the private key, a public-private key pair is generated that the public key is shown to the public as the asset account and the private key is managed by privileged people.
-Distributed private key shard generation is completely different from traditional private key generation.
-The private key is no more to be generated locally by a single person.
-Instead, all participants execute an MPC private key generation protocol in accordance with the preset t/n threshold.
+In the traditional generation of keys, a public-private key pair is generated and the public key is shown to the public as the asset account while the private key is managed by privileged people.
+Distributed key shard generation is completely different from the traditional way.
+The key itself is no longer to be generated locally by a single person.
+Instead, all participants execute an MPC key generation protocol in accordance with the t-of-n threshold.
 When the protocol ends, everyone can get the respective private key shard and a shared public key.
 This public key is the asset account but the corresponding private key never appears.
 Thus, the assets under the public key are co-managed by all parties.
-When the key sharding completes, everyone can hold one private key shard.
-That’s to say, in order to get the original real private key, the attacker has to obtain the private key shards (no less than the threshold) to recover the real original private key.
+When the key sharding completes, everyone can hold one key shard.
+That’s to say, in order to get the original real private key, the attacker has to obtain all the key shards (no less than the threshold) to recover the real original private key.

-To enhance security, a key refresh protocol will be executed once in a while and a set of key shards will be refreshed.
-Once the refreshing protocol is finished, everyone will get a new private key shard and the old one will be invalid.
+To enhance security, a key refreshing protocol will be executed once in a while and a set of key shards will be refreshed.
+Once the refreshing protocol is executed, everyone will get a new key shard and the old one will be invalid.

 To obtain a valid signature and thus create a valid single-signature transaction, the MPC Multisignature Protocol must be executed jointly by a threshold number of participants (a quorum).
-When the protocol is completed, all will get the same valid signature.
-No private key shard will be exposed during the whole execution.
+When the protocol is jointly executed, all will get the same valid signature.
+No key shard will be exposed during the whole execution.